For barbecues: Oosterpark

 For foodies: Sarphatipark and food markets

 A safe bet for mid-week munchies, pretty and petite Sarphatipark is situated mere minutes from bustling Albert Cuyp market and a superfluity of specialist food shops, such as Goût Deli Boutique and The Beer Tree (Eerste van der Helststraat 31 and 53).
-On sunny Sundays, grab a pulled pork sandwich, handmade Chinese dumplings or a couple of freshly shucked oysters and a glass of bubbly at one of the Sunday markets held at various Amsterdam parks, such as the Neighbourfood Market and boho Sunday Market in Westerpark and Pure Markt traveling artisan market (pictured).
+On sunny Sundays, grab a pulled pork sandwich, handmade Chinese dumplings or a couple of freshly shucked oysters and a glass of bubbly at one of the Sunday markets held at various Amsterdam parks, such as the boho Sunday Market in Westerpark (pictured) and Pure Markt traveling artisan market.

 For sun-seekers: Flevopark